UPDATE 2021 – Product Now Discontinued

 Unapologetically Powerful by Jennifer Vogelgesang Blake is a strength training program for women designed to improve their strength and personal records in the three big lifts: bench press, squat, and deadlift.

-Though it can prepare you for competitive stage, this is not by any means a prerequisite, and you can use the program just to get as strong as you can instead.
+Though it can prepare you for the competitive stage, this is not by any means a prerequisite, and you can use the program just to get as strong as you can instead.

-The program has the back up of an in-house 12-week study protocol on a test group which showed great results after just 6 weeks, plus the back-up of another more formal study from the Journal of Strength and Conditioning Research.
+The program has the backup of an in-house 12-week study protocol on a test group which showed great results after just 6 weeks, plus the back-up of another more formal study from the Journal of Strength and Conditioning Research.

 The plan lasts for 12 weeks and was created by Jennifer Vogelgesang Blake, a top trainer and strength coach at The Movement Minneapolis.

-Its emphasis is on perfect form on all three lifts before attempting any increase in loads, and it focuses especially on real strength achieved through a full range of motion, no cheating and rest at the bottom of a lift before the push in order to negate the stretch rebound.
+Its emphasis is on the perfect form on all three lifts before attempting any increase in loads, and it focuses especially on real strength achieved through a full range of motion, no cheating, and rest at the bottom of a lift before the push in order to negate the stretch rebound.